Networks for Oral Health Integration Within the Maternal and Child Health Safety Net

 - Midwest Network for Oral Health Integration (MNOHI): Illinois, Iowa, Michigan, and Ohio (view profile)

 - Rocky Mountain Network of Oral Health (RoMoNOH): Arizona, Colorado, Montana, and Wyoming (view profile)

 - Transforming Oral Health for Families (TOHF): District of Columbia, Maryland, New York, and Virginia (view profile)

 NOHI Learning Collaborative

-NOHI projects participate in a learning collaborative (LC) supported by the Center for Oral Health Systems Integration and Improvement project, a consortium led by the National Maternal and Child Oral Health Resource Center in partnership with the Association of State and Territorial Dental Directors and the Dental Quality Alliance.
+NOHI projects participate in a learning collaborative (LC) supported by the Consortium for Oral Health Systems Integration and Improvement project.
+COHSII is led by the National Maternal and Child Oral Health Resource Center working with the Association of State and Territorial Dental Directors and the Dental Quality Alliance.
 The NOHI LC is also supported by FrameShift Group.

 The purpose of the LC is to share successes, lessons learned, and challenges focusing on building capacity around the three core functions: (1) data, analysis and evaluation, (2) outreach and education, and (3) policy and practice.